divyanshu-gh/n8n-google-docs-ai-agent-demo/README.md

 This is a prototype project I built while exploring n8n + Supabase + OpenAI workflows.
-Not production-ready, but conceptually complete.

 # AI-Powered Document Q&A Agent using n8n, Supabase, and OpenAI